Top Five Ways to Boost Email Marketing Results and Impact in 2013

 Strategies on the STP

 (Segmentation, Targeting and Positioning) – It is one of the most challenging tasks when it comes to virtual customer profiling.
 Segmenting the list on the basis of past behavior will help in boosting the bottom lines of future.
-Triggered email programms can be built on the basis of the behavioral history of your subscribers or customers.
-What works and what not really depends on whose being targeted, how and what vale is positioned?
+Triggered email programmes can be built on the basis of the behavioral history of your subscribers or customers.
+What works and what not really depends on whose being targeted, how and what value is positioned?

 Static vs Dynamic Content